Financial-Times/treecreeper/README.md

 A tree is a type of Graph (the only type of graph that GraphQL can represent well)

-It seems apt to name this project after a creature that climbs around in trees.
+It seems apt to name this project after a creature that spends it life scampering around trees.